Monogram

 Full logotype for hero sections, brochures, and anywhere legibility is critical.
 Only scale proportionally; never stretch.

-The PDF mandates two gradients: purple→blue for Rawkode and teal→green for Rawkode Academy, both running on a 45° angle from top-left to bottom-right.
-Use these for hero panels, gradient logos, and any glowing dividers.
+The Rawkode Blue gradient runs purple into cyan on a 135° sweep, top-left to bottom-right.
+Use it for hero panels, gradient logos, button gradients, and any glowing dividers.

 We keep only the black source file in the repo and theme it with CSS.
 Inline SVGs work best; when using an <img/>, use filter or CSS masking if needed.
 Prefer the following approach for inline SVGs: